 You can teach any number of machining steps for a tool.
-Your machine tool builder will either make a function available for this, or will integrate this possibility in the M3/M4 and M5 functions.
+Your machine tool builder will either make a function available for this, or will integrate this possibility in the functions for switching on the spindle.
 The machine tool manual provides further information.